The Candyskins: Break-up

 The band broke up in 1998 and members now primarily pursue other projects in the music industry.
 Mark Cope has a new band Nine Stone Cowboy, and has released several singles including "Jesus Doesn't Like Me".
-Nick Cope writes and records music for children.
+Nick Cope writes and records music for children and his own CBeebies show Nick Cope’s Popcast.
 John Halliday has produced many bands in his studio in Oxford, Shonk Studios.

 Reformation

-The band have reunited on several occasions since their break-up, fuelling rumours that they may one day reform.
-Notable public performances included:
+The band have reunited on several occasions since their break-up.
+Performances included:

 A farewell gig on New Year's Eve, 2001 at The Zodiac.

 The last night party of The Zodiac in Oxford on 17 May 2007.
 The event was filmed for a documentary about the history of the Oxford music scene, Anyone Can Play Guitar (in which The Candyskins featured).
-Over two thousand people attended the sold-out show.
-They also played at the Carling Academy, Oxford, in what was The Zodiac, on 8 August 2008.

 They performed at the Truck Festival on 26 July 2009, on a bill that included old Oxford friends Supergrass, amongst others.